VasconcelosJoao/2022.2-MEI/docs/Analise/Verificacao/Modelagem/verificacaoNFRFramework.md

 ## <a>Comentários</a>

-* Nenhum comentário a ser adicionado
+* Referenciar as figuras em textos;

 ## <a>Resultados</a>